aryabyte21/gowhale/readme.md

 You can add additional lint checks using the go.lintOnSave setting and configuring your choice of linting tool (staticcheck, golangci-lint, or revive) using the go.lintTool setting.

+Import package :-
+The extension organizes imports, and removes unused imports by default.
+For different behavior, you can override per-language default settings following these instructions.

+Run the command Go: Add Import to get a list of packages that can be imported to your Go file.
+Choose one and it will get added in the import block of your Go file.

 For more info visit :- https://code.visualstudio.com/docs/languages/go

 The Go programming language is an open source project to make programmers more productive.